ElCapoCodes/ElCapoCodes/README.md

 Hello,
-I am a <b>development engineer</b> morphed into a sales professional.
+I am a development engineer morphed into a sales professional.
 This is my scripting alter-ego aiming to make my life easier and my job more productive via scripting tools.

 I have created Shell, Perl, Tcl, and now, Python scripts throughout my professional career.
 I am now a practitioner in a perpetual learning mode of data analysis and machine learning, as time permits.